 We recommend reviewing the comprehensive application packet with one of us to ensure a smooth application process.
 Approval of a liquor license requires City and State approval, so you may want to visit the State of Colorado Liquor and Tobacco Enforcement Division for additional information.

-Download here for free, or pick up a copy from the City Clerk’s Office for $25
+You may pick up a copy from the City Clerk’s Office for $25, if you prefer.

 City Clerk’s Office 1000 10th Street, (970) 350-9743 or email Cheryl.Aragon@greeleygov.com with questions.